 Amazon users enjoyed that A Waste of Shame is “very down-to-earth compared with Hollywood’s rendering of Shakespeare’s life” and that “Rupert Graves makes a totally believable Shakespeare, making him a human being of his time.”

-A Waste of Shame is available on Amazon.
+A Waste of Shame is available on DVD on Amazon.